WladGrm/Patent-Search/README.md

 6. Enter a query in the search box and click "Search" to retrieve relevant patent documents and potential suppliers.

-Installation & Running locally with Docker (recomended)
+Installation & Running locally with Docker (recommended)
 -----
 1. Clone the repo and `cd Patent-Search`
 2. Configure model_config.yaml [optional]
 3. Run `docker build -t patent-search .` to create an image.
 4. After building an image simply run `docker run patent-search`
 5. In the terminal follow one of the links to access Patents&Suppliers Search Service.
-6. Enter a query in the search box and click "Search" to retrieve relevant patent documents and suppliers.
+6. Enter a query in the search box and click "Search" to retrieve relevant patent documents and potential suppliers.

 Author
 ------